microsoft/code-with-engineering-playbook/docs/design-reviews/recipes/async-design-reviews.md

 ## Facilitation Guidance

 The concept is to have the design follow the same workflow as any code changes to implement story or task.
-Rather than code however, the artifacts being added or changed are markdown documents as well as any other supporting artifacts (prototypes, code samples, diagrams, etc).
+Rather than code however, the artifacts being added or changed are Markdown documents as well as any other supporting artifacts (prototypes, code samples, diagrams, etc).

 ### Prerequisites